Faido Company is an Amsterdam based, interdisciplinary company with the artistic director Dorit Weintal.

 Such is the video art / dance film research The Inhabitant, supported by Dansmakers

-In 2015 the company started exploring the protagonist of the new coming creation - Pretext through a footage taken in PAF, St. Erme with the collaboration of Simone Giacomini (IT/NL).
 This research has paved the way to starting the new creation of a multimedia dance production PRETEXT “This Solo is a pretex for a performance about observation, (perception), perspective and the big question: What's going on? “ taking place in different countries in Europe between 2016 – 2017.
-The work will be finalized in 2018 with PRETEXT ARTISTIC TEAM - a collboration between The Netherlands, France, Italy.
+The work was finalized in 2018 with PRETEXT artistic team - a collboration between The Netherlands, France, Italy.

 In Norway Faido presented a film, documenting the journey of a personage.
 The project was chosen to participate in the inauguration of Glasslaven Arts Center with the presence of her majesty, the queen of Norway.